hideyukiinada/benchmark/README.md

 So, for this training, **Linux with the 1080 GPU was 159x faster than the Mac mini with CPU**.
 When I was running my scripts to test accuracy against CIFAR-10, it took 5+ hours to run 100 epochs (e.g. 5.17 hours for the keras_29 script).
 If I had run these scripts on my Mac mini, it would have taken 795 hours or 33 days.
 I rest my case.

+## Implications
+I'd like to share my view on how the need for GPU would impact software development companies who are building a team of ML developers or data scientists for image processing (classification/object detection/generation) using a convolutional neural network.
+My experience is more limited for NLP, but my experience is that LSTM is also slow to train on CPU which is demonstrated by the fact that there is a special Keras LSTM class for GPU called [CuDNNLSTM](https://keras.io/layers/recurrent/).
+Therefore, for a ML developer, GPU is not a nice to have hardware, but a must-have as it is nearly impossible for a developer to develop an ML application and wait for 30+ days to get a result of a single run.

+I see two paths.
+One is to use a crowd ventor's GPU environment such as AWS.
+Another option is to work with the IT team for getting a desktop with an highend GPU.
+If you have CI environment, the demand will also go up for machines with GPU to train the model.

 ## Script used
 [Modified version of CIFAR-10 classification script](https://github.com/hideyukiinada/benchmark/blob/master/project/benchmark1) to just run a single batch